 Modifications to the above document are shown in “track changes”.
 Stricken out text means that the amendment does not seem relevant for RID/ADR/ADN.
 Text underlined means alternative wording proposed by the secretariat.

-Recommendations on the transport of dangerous goods

-In recommendation 18 “TRANSPORT OF RADIOACTIVE MATERIAL”, at the end, replace ““International Basic Safety Standards for Protection against Ionizing Radiation and for the safety of Radiation Sources”, Safety Series No. 115, IAEA, Vienna (1996)” by “Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards”, IAEA Safety Standards Series No. GSR Part 3, IAEA, Vienna (2014)”.
+1.8.5.3 In sub-paragraph (b) after “In occurrences involving radioactive material, the criteria for loss of product are:”, replace “Schedule II of IAEA Safety Series No. 115 – “International Basic Safety Standards for Protection against Ionizing Radiation and for the safety of Radiation Sources”” by ““Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards”, IAEA Safety Standards Series No. GSR Part 3, IAEA, Vienna (2014)”.

 Chapter 1.1

-1.1 The amendment to Note 1 under the heading does not apply to the English version.

-[1.1 Sous le Nota 1 des dispositions générales, à la quatrième partie, remplacer « au matériel de transport » par « aux équipements de transport ».]

-1.1.1.2 (a) The amendment to the French version does not apply to the English text.

-[1.1.1.2 a) Remplacer « engins de transport » par « matériels de transport ».
-Dans le nota 3, remplacer « moyen de transport » par « matériel de transport ».]
+Alternative 1:

+(RID:)

+1.1.3.7 (c) Amend to read as follows:

+“(c) contained in equipment such as data loggers and cargo tracking devices, attached to or placed in packages, overpacks, containers or load compartments provided the requirements in 5.5.4 are met.”.

+(ADR/ADN:)

+1.1.3.7 Add a new subparagraph (c) to read as follows:

-c“(c) contained in equipment such as data loggers and cargo tracking devices, attached to or placed in packages, overpacks, containers or load compartments provided the requirements in 5.5.4 are met.”.
+“(c) contained in equipment such as data loggers and cargo tracking devices, attached to or placed in packages, overpacks, containers or load compartments provided the requirements in 5.5.4 are met.”.

+Alternative 2:

+A more general approach might be considered to include all cases where electric energy storage and production systems are contained in equipment used or intended for use during carriage.
+In other words, merging existing 1.1.3.7 (b) with the new proposed (c).
+In this case, some amendments to 5.5.4 might be necessary.

 Chapter 1.2

 1.2.1 Insert the following new definitions, in alphabetical order: